sergio97/tvshow-quiz/README.md

 =====

 1. Transform/bundle all the stuff `webpack`
-1. This should produce quiz/bundle.js.
-Now open index.html in a browser
+1. This should produce a `dist` directory.
+Now open dist/index.html in your browser

 Alternative Installation/Usage